hothman/SWAAT/README.md

 ### Installing `tranvar`

 ```
-# Use miniconda3 for clean installation
+# Use miniconda3 for a cleaner installation
 pip install --user transvar

 # set up databases